SafeRoboticsLab/Deception_Game/README.md

 ## Closed-loop Simulation
-We provide a [Notebook](https://github.com/SafeRoboticsLab/Deception_Game/blob/main/simulation.ipynb) for testing the trained policies in closed-loop simulations and comparing with baselines.
+We provide a [Notebook](https://github.com/SafeRoboticsLab/Deception_Game/blob/main/simulation.ipynb) for testing the trained policies in closed-loop simulations and comparing to baselines.

 <!-- LICENSE -->